Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

-Therefore, the quadrature rule \eqref{equ:quad} with quadrature points as a spherical $2N$-design satisfies the quadrature exactness assumption.
-It was even verified in \cite{MR3071504} that, for each $m\geq ct^{d-1}$ with some positive but unknown constant $c>0$, there exists a spherical $t$-design in $\mathbb{S}^{d-1}$ consisting of $m$ points.
-However, the distribution of a spherical $t$-designs is still unknown.
-In order to link spherical $t$-designs to numerical analysis, the distribution of spherical $t$-designs is obtained by solving some equivalent optimization problems, and a table collecting computed spherical $t$-designs is reserved for further applications in approximation theory and numerical analysis.
-Some equivalent optimization problems were given in \cite{MR2763659,MR2272596,MR3822282}.
-However, this table only contains the distributions of spherical $t$-designs of a limited range of $t$, and for large $t$ it is very time-consuming to solve the corresponding optimization problems.
-This fact also explains our third motivation: if we do not have the point distribution leading to high-degree quadrature exactness at hand, we should use point distributions without quadrature exactness.
+Therefore, the quadrature rule \eqref{equ:quad} with quadrature points as a spherical $2N$-design satisfies the quadrature exactness requirement \eqref{equ:exactness}.
+It was verified in \cite{MR3071504} that, for each $m\geq ct^{d-1}$ with some positive but unknown constant $c>0$, there exists a spherical $t$-design in $\mathbb{S}^{d-1}$ consisting of $m$ points.
+However, the distribution of a specific spherical $t$-design is still unknown.
+In practice, spherical $t$-designs are obtained by solving equivalent optimization problems, see, e.g., \cite{MR2763659,MR2272596,MR3822282}.
+While precomputed designs are available for moderate values of $t$, the computational cost becomes prohibitive for large $t$ due to the complexity of the underlying optimization.
+This limitation also motivates our approach of using quadrature rules with lower-degree exactness when high-degree designs are unavailable.